- Destinations

 PERFORMANCE

-The Park District has invested over $68 million in improvements of its parks, facilities, and equipment since the passing of the 2005 “Renew Our Parks” referendum.
-It is vital that the Park District incorporate preventative and sustainable operational measures in order to maintain these investments The following charts measure the current quality of the Park District’s parks and maintenance as well as how consistently the Park District is following through with planned on-going improvements and upkeep to its parks and facilities.
+The following charts measure the current quality of the Park District’s parks and maintenance as well as how consistently the Park District is following through with planned on-going improvements and upkeep to its parks and facilities.

 The Park System Grade is the average score, on a scale of 0 to 100, from the Park District’s Park Report Card tool indicating the quality and maintenance of the park system.
 This measure does not include Park District buildings (except for public restrooms), pools, or dog parks.